jshook/perfscripts/analyzer/analysis_method.md

 A README.md file needs to be created to describe the project, it's key features, and a basic example on how to run it.
 The APLv2 needs to be added to this directory.

+## Custom Ranking

+The scoring function should be customizable and composable from a command line option.
+The scoring function is a typical `maximal value` function, where higher is better.

+### Ranking Function Configuration

+The ranking function consists of the product of several components.
+Each component is based on a specific metric available, a mapping function to convert it into "positive inflective" form, a normalizing function to bring metrics into a normalized scale, and possible threshold values.
+Key scenarios to support include:
+* selecting latency quantiles and thresholds
+* choosing how much throughput, op rate, or latency matters relative to each other
+* Identifying conditions which are "no go" or which, when triggered, cause a massive reduction in value.
+* Choosing roll-off or easing shapes for thresholds or conditions.

+The ranking function logic should be implemented in a well-encapsulated way with very thorough unit tests and examples.